 When the film proper begins it's a combination of joky bad acting & expressionistic oddity, with a mad scientist experimenting on insane asylum inmates, & a cult of inbred hillbillies striving to conjure up a Lovecraftian god.

 Joe Slaader (William Sanderson very much typecast & not trying to do much with it) is an inbred hick with a wendigo living on his spine.
-Nurse Calloway (Lauren Cornish) is enormously obese.
-Edward Eischell (Fountain Yount) is an intern doing psycho experiments, as are all the institution's nutty doctors.
-The difference between the inmates & the caretakers is one of power, not sanity.

 It's hard to say if it's comical on purpose or as a side-effect of a pompous writing style that attempts to be poetic.
-It sometimes succeeds at poetry, but only after an adolescent fashion.
-Bits that might have been interestingly surreal-by-default come off as merely nonsensical because ridiculously acted.
+The writing does sometimes succeeds at poetry, but only after an adolescent fashion.

 Yet the corny amateurism is periodically delightful, as though the entire film were being recorded live by a bunch of giddy kids at a comic book convention.
 Ardelia (Rachel Mellendorf), the girl with the pop-top skull, is silly to extreme, & the terrible dialogue is badly delivered, yet it is at times visually interesting & takes a while to get boring.

-The chaos of the film is tiresome after half an hour & the illusion of wit wears out.
 The film gets progressively more cluttery & chaotic but doesn't make a lot of sense.
 It builds in tedium rather than suspense because of insufficient plot cohesion.

 "Amducious" is the name of the mind on Joe's spine.
 It may be an ancient divinity for whom hillbilly inbreeding was intentionally committed for generations specificially to bring Amducious forth in what to a creepy divinity passes as the perfect vessel.
 Appalachians & Blue Ridge Mountain folk must just hate this inbred hillbilly stuff that cheezoid films adore.